bazelbuild/bazel/site/docs/windows.md

           ],
       )
       ```
-      Then you can enable the Clang toolchain by either the following two ways:
+      Then you can enable the Clang toolchain by either of the following two ways:
       * Specify the following build flags:
       ```
       --extra_toolchains=@local_config_cc//:cc-toolchain-x64_windows-clang-cl --extra_execution_platforms=//:windows-clang-cl